The Sovereignty of God

 In all the realm, the king was sovereign.
 There was no one holding greater rank, with greater authority, or greater power.
 He willed that on a certain day, from the rising of the sun until the setting of the same, all who came before him and pledged their allegiance personally would receive a special blessing from the king himself.
 The time was sufficient to allow every subject to appear, and none would be turned away.
 The day came and many made their appearance and pledged their allegiance.
 However, the disgruntled and rebellious refused to humble themselves before the king.
 True to his promise, the king graciously bestowed great favor upon the humble, a reward far exceeding what any had imagined.

 Question: did the king surrender his sovereignty by stipulating conditions in order to receive his blessings?
 Did He cease being supreme in the kingdom when his subjects sought his favor and obeyed his orders?
 Did he lose control of his power by fulfilling his promise?
 Was the bestowal of blessings still within his power or had he thereby lost control?
-Did he still have power over who were blessed when the number was determined by the choice his subjects made?
+Did he still have power over who was blessed when the number was determined by the choice his subjects made?
 Did the action of his subjects, in making a choice to submit or refuse, in any wise diminish his authority and power?
 Who could rightly deny that the sovereign king was still sovereign king after he blessed his subjects?

 I wouldn't suppose anyone would have a problem with this scenario.
 Why is it then, when it comes to the sovereignty of God, Calvinists tell us that He cannot offer blessings to the obedient without losing that sovereignty?
 When God sets forth conditions for man's salvation, allowing man the freedom to either humbly obey or obstinately refuse, He is in complete control of whom He will bless and whom He will refuse.
 His role and authority remain supreme.
-Whatever man does is without effect upon God's will; God is the ultimate determiner, who acts according as He has promised.
+Whatever man does is without effect upon God's will; God is the ultimate determiner, who acts according to as He has promised.
 There is a body of the saved, those who meet His requirements, and a body of the lost, who live and die in sin alienated from Him.
 The body of the saved consists of those who receive salvation which He offers "in Christ."
 Those in Christ, who remain faithful in Christ, constitute His elect (Ezekiel 18:26; Hebrews 6:4-6; I Corinthians 15:1-2).
 They are predestined to everlasting life.
 Predestined, not as individuals without regard to character, but as those "in Christ," who love His appearing (II Timothy 4:8).
 Whether one is among the saved or not depends upon His response to the grace of God, which is extended to all men (Titus 2:11-12; I John 2:2).
 Therefore man has the free will to choose (Joshua 24:15).
 In either case, God is sovereign, fully in control.

 Calvinists put a spin on the word "sovereign" that assumes that He had to pre-program and predetermine everything — every thought, every action, every event, to the minutest detail.
 Of course, their theological assumption is not inherent in the word.
 They use their contrived definition to formulate doctrines, doctrines not set forth in Scripture and will not stand the test of investigation standing alone.
 By using "sovereignty" (their definition), they beg the question.
 This is a fact they recognize.
 For example, they cannot reconcile their "sovereignty" with "human responsibility."
 How reasonable and just is it for God to hold man responsible for what he thinks and does when God Himself supposedly pre-programmed him to be as he is?
 Here is what Calvinists admit: